a close up of a shovel handle with chopped wood as the backdrop

 Married Life

-George Kadlebach
+George Kadelbach

 In 1888, a mutual friend, neighbor and close friend of Lizzie and Isaac, introduced Herbert to Katherine.
 (7) The two hit it off and were married shortly after on November 5th.
 (8)